isomerpages/govtech-corp/media/events/_posts/2025-03-21-post-Industry Engagement 2025 (14 May 2025).md

 <p><strong>Format:</strong> In-person event</p>
 </li>
 </ul>
-<h3>[New in 2025] Connect &amp; Explore Segment</h3>
+<h3>[New] Connect &amp; Explore Segment</h3>
-<p>Connect &amp; Explore is a new initiative that brings solution providers
+<p>Beyond our keynote presentations, panel discussions, and engagement booths
-and government agencies together.
-Starting now until 30 April 2025, you can review five agency problem statements and submit your registration of interest for a one-on-one 20-minute session.</p>
+with lightning talks, we are introducing a new segment, Connect &amp; Explore.
-<p>Stand a chance to get direct access to government agencies to understand
+This new segment provides a unique opportunity for solution providers to engage directly with government agencies in a one-on-one 20-minute session.
-their business challenges, explore innovative solutions and share your company's capabilities.
-Don't miss this opportunity!</p>
+There are five agency problem statements.
+It’s a valuable chance to explore potential collaborations, share your expertise and demonstrate how your solution can make a tangible impact to the problem.</p>
-<p><strong>Register your interest now for the Connect &amp; Explore Segment! </strong><em>(Note: Only registered participants of IE2025 can participate in this segments)</em>
+<p><strong><a href="https://go.gov.sg/ie25-connect-explore" rel="noopener nofollow" target="_blank">Register your interest now for the Connect &amp; Explore Segment</a>! </strong><em>(Note: Only registered participants of IE2025 can participate in this segments)</em>
 </p>
 <h3>Programme:</h3>
 <table style="minWidth: 50px">